Print

 Save Recipe

-These light and tender bakery-style muffins are loaded with tangy dried cranberries and creamy white chocolate chips for a sweet take on breakfast - perfect for the holidays!
+These light and fluffy bakery-style muffins are loaded with fresh cranberries and creamy white chocolate chips for a sweet take on breakfast - perfect for the holiday season!

 • Cook Time: 25 minutes